imbi-heidelberg/blindrecalc/README.md

 ## Installation

-Install the currenct CRAN version of blindrecalc with:
+Install the current CRAN version of blindrecalc with:

 ``` r
 install.packages("blindrecalc")